spacetelescope/jwst/docs/jwst/ami_normalize/description.rst

 Interferometric Observables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:Data model: `~jwst.datamodels.AmiOIModel`
+:Data model: `~stdatamodels.jwst.datamodels.AmiOIModel`
 :File suffix: _ami-oi.fits and/or _psf-ami-oi.fits

 The ``ami_normalize`` step takes two inputs: the first is the interferometric observables for a science target and the second is the interferometric observables for the PSF target.
 These should be the _ami-oi.fits and _psf-ami-oi.fits products resulting from the :ref:`ami_analyze <ami_analyze_step>` step, or two _ami-oi.fits files if the steps are run independently.
-The inputs can be in the form of filenames or `~jwst.datamodels.AmiOIModel` data models.
+The inputs can be in the form of filenames or `~stdatamodels.jwst.datamodels.AmiOIModel` data models.

 Outputs
 -------

 Normalized Interferometric Observables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:Data model: `~jwst.datamodels.AmiOIModel`
+:Data model: `~stdatamodels.jwst.datamodels.AmiOIModel`
 :File suffix: _aminorm-oi.fits

 The output is a new set of interferometric observables for the science target